minaskar/pocomc/joss/paper.md

 efficiency and robustness.
 Compared to popular alternatives such as nested sampling, `pocoMC` can reduce the computational cost, and thus, the total run time of the analysis by orders of magnitude, in both artificial and realistic applications [@karamanis2022pmc].
-Finally, the code is well-tested and has already been used for ongoing research work in the field of gravitational wave parameter estimation [@vretinaris2022postmerger].
+Finally, the code is well-tested and is currently used for research work in the field of gravitational wave parameter estimation [@vretinaris2022postmerger].

 ![Logo of `pocoMC`.](./../logo.png)